 The in situ model argues that stemmed points and other Late Paleolithic technologies, such as blade industries, autonomously emerged in the south of the Korean peninsula, with no apparent external influence.
-The difference between the two models comes from how they explain a few early sites and stemmed points made out of flakes.
-The in situ model argues that stemmed points appeared before blades, and identifies early sites such as Bonggok, Songamri, Yonghodong, and Hwadaeri as evidence that the Korean Late Paleolithic began with the emergence of stemmed points.
-In contrast, the migration model contends that the Late Paleolithic began with the introduction and widespread use of blade technology similar to the traditional definition of the Late or Upper Paleolithic in Europe and the Later Stone Age in Africa, without counting the stemmed points made out of non-blade materials.
+The difference between the two models comes from how they recognize a few early sites and stemmed points made out of flakes.
+The in situ model argues that stemmed points appeared before blades, and identifies early sites such as Bonggok, Songamri, Yonghodong, and Hwadaeri as evidence that the Korean Late Paleolithic began with the emergence of stemmed points and gradually transitioned to the blade industry.
+In contrast, the migration model contends that the Late Paleolithic began with the introduction and widespread use of blade technology similar to the traditional definition of the Late or Upper Paleolithic in Europe and the Later Stone Age in Africa.
+This model does not classify the stemmed points made out of non-blade materials as authentic stemmed points, thus denying the contiguity of technology.
 (Seong and Bae, 2016).
 Besides these two main models, there are combination of migration and trade interaction models (Bae and Bae, 2012) and complex and non-directional models (Lee, 2016).